Our Verdict

 Capacity

-Although not the most spacious bag on our list, the Sion Softside can certainly hold its own when it comes to zipping up a boatload of clothing and accessories.
+Although not the most spacious bag on the list, the Sion Softside can certainly hold its own when it comes to zipping up a boatload of clothing and accessories.
 Even at its price point, this bag impressed us with its small extras that made packing easier and faster.

 Ease of Transport